AynxAlpha1/AynxAlpha1/README.md

 - 📫 Reach me through E-mail
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I use to visualize the problem before getting a solution.
+-  WANT TO KNOW ABOUT ANY QUERY CONTACT AT +923336955151 💖💖

 <!---
 AynxAlpha1/AynxAlpha1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+YPHONEou can click the Preview link to take a look at your changes.
 --->